wwWallet/wallet-docs/docs/wallet/06-encryption-architecture.md

   The **prfSalt** and HKDF parameters used to derive **prfKey** are randomly generated once, when the corresponding WebAuthn credential is registered.

-  **prfKey** is only kept in volatile memory, and is not written to persistent storage in unencrypted form.
+  **prfKey** is only kept in volatile memory, and is never written to persistent storage in unencrypted form.

 - **passwordKey**: A 256-bit AES-KW key-wrapping key derived from a password